Travels for Taste

 1-IMG_6791 (Copy)

-• 5-6 cloves of garlic peeled and chopped fine
+• 5 – 6 cloves Garlic peeled and chopped fine

 • Sea Salt as per taste

-• Boil water in a large saucepan (my time-saving trick -boil water in the kettle and add to the saucepan), then cover with the lid and allow to simmer on a medium flame for a while
+1. Boil water in a large saucepan, then cover with the lid and allow to simmer on a medium flame for a while

-• When the water is absolutely boiling hot, take off the lid and reduce the flame to a very low simmer.
+2. When the water is absolutely boiling hot, take off the lid and reduce the flame to a very low simmer.
 Then, carefully crack the eggs into the water one by one.
-They seem to sort of go ‘freeze frame’ once dropped into the boiling water.
-Give them about 30 seconds and when it seems like they have been poached carefully remove them one by one using a slotted spoon.
+They seem to sort of go ' freeze frame’ once dropped into the boiling water.
+Give them about 30 seconds when it seems like they have been poached carefully remove them one by one using a slotted spoon.
 If you suspect that the yolk will just burst open it means it needs some more time inside.
-Don’t worry if this process isn’t perfect the first time around , its a learning curve and you will get it right in a few tries – in case of disaster scoop out as much of the egg as you can and after you are done with all the eggs use a sieve to save the remaining egg 🙂
+Don’t worry if this process isn’t perfect the first time around , it is a learning curve and you will get it right in a few tries – in case of disaster scoop out as much of the egg as you can and after you are done with all the eggs use a sieve to save the remaining egg

-• Use two bowls or plates to serve.
-First, scoop some yogurt into each of the serving bowls.
+3. Use two bowls or plates to serve.
+First, scoop some yoghurt into each of the serving bowls.
 Season with sea salt, a generous sprinkling of cracked black pepper and a pinch of chilli powder.
 Mix well

-• Heat a non-stick pan on a medium flame, reduce flame to a simmer.
+5. Heat a non-stick pan on a medium flame, and reduce flame to a simmer.
 Melt the butter and before it starts to brown add the finely chopped garlic and smoked paprika.
 Then add some sea salt

-• Scoop the flavoured poached egg and the cooling yogurt with the pitta bread.
-It’s a beautiful sensation on your palate as the cold yogurt and smoked paprika work their magic on your taste buds.
+9. Scoop the flavoured poached egg and the cooling yoghurt with the pitta bread.
+It’s a beautiful sensation on your palate as the cold yoghurt and smoked paprika work their magic on your taste buds

 1-IMG_6774 (Copy)